The unsteady overtopping of barriers by gravity currents and dam-break flows: Boundary-Riemann problem adjacent to a barrier

 In the remainder of this section, for a given initial state we specify which of the outflow behaviours (supercritical, subcritical, or blocked) occur, and which of the three solution types is observed.
-This yields a division of the $(\hat{u}_i,\hat{h}_i)$-plane into 6 regimes as shown in \cref{fig:ot:CritWall_BndRie}. \Cref{fig:ot:CritWall_BndRie}(b) is similar to \cref{fig:ot:Baines_Davies_Regimes}, except that the axis are exchanged for consistency with, and the clarity of, later figures.
-The similarity is due to the upstream dynamics \emph{on} the dividing curves being the same for the two problems, though the dynamics \emph{within} some regimes differs (specifically A-IV, also A-V and A-VI ar not present in \cref{fig:ot:Baines_Davies_Regimes}).
-To aid the construction of regimes we define $\Delta \hat{E}_i \eqdef \Delta E (\hat{u}_i,\hat{h}_i,1)$, which is the scaled energy difference associated with the initial conditions, and $\Delta \hat{E}_b \eqdef \Delta E (\hat{u}_b,\hat{h}_b,1)$, which is that associated with the boundary values.
+This yields a division of the $(\hat{u}_i,\hat{h}_i)$-plane into 6 regimes as shown in \cref{fig:ot:CritWall_BndRie}. \Cref{fig:ot:CritWall_BndRie}(b) is similar to \cref{fig:ot:Baines_Davies_Regimes}, except that the axes are exchanged for consistency with, and the clarity of, later figures.
+The similarity is due to the upstream dynamics \emph{on} the dividing curves being the same for the two problems, though the dynamics \emph{within} some regimes differ (specifically A-IV, also A-V and A-VI are not present in \cref{fig:ot:Baines_Davies_Regimes}).
+To aid the construction of regimes we define $\Delta \hat{E}_i \eqdef \Delta E (\hat{u}_i,\hat{h}_i,1)$, which is the scaled energy discrepancy associated with the initial conditions, and $\Delta \hat{E}_b \eqdef \Delta E (\hat{u}_b,\hat{h}_b,1)$, which is that associated with the boundary values.

 The first two regimes are easy to find: